Eliza Spring Daylighting

 Re-Engineering a Home for Salamanders through Aquatic Ecosystem Restoration

 Barton Springs attracts over 1.5 million annual visitors and has long been one of Austin’s most visible outdoor green spaces.
 When Andrew Zilker deeded the land to Austin in 1918, construction of a concrete amphitheater around one of the springs — Eliza Spring changed the character of the site and eventually led to enclosing the spring-fed stream within a buried concrete pipe.

 Once propagating the spring, the concrete pipe severed the natural connection to Barton Creek, resulting in loss and fragmentation of surface habitat by eliminating hydraulic surface connections and degrading aquatic habitat quality.
-This proved consequential for the habitat of the highest known concentration of endangered Barton Springs and Austin Blind Salamanders that call the Eliza Spring home.
+This proved consequential for the habitat of the highest known concentration of endangered Barton Springs Salamanders that call the Eliza Spring home.

 Historic Structure Prevents Traditional Engineering Methods

 The century-old, National Register of Historic Places-listed amphitheater does not have steel reinforcement and risked collapse during construction.
 Due to the sensitive nature of the site, the team was prohibited from performing a geotechnical investigation.
 Without drawings or plans for the amphitheater, the team relied on the Texas Historical Commission and forensic engineering to develop design assumptions.